peytondmurray/CV/peyton_murray_cv.typ

     - Developed #link("https://github.com/peytondmurray/PyFORC", "PyFORC"), a Python-based suite of open source tools for analyzing and visualizing magnetic measurements using the First-Order Reversal-Curves (FORC) technique.
     - Streamlined the Liu group's material analysis pipeline by developing #link("https://github.com/peytondmurray/tarmac", "tarmac"), a Python library for quickly visualizing Markov-chain monte carlo (MCMC) samples.
 This library makes it simple to identify correlations between parameters in a statistical model and evaluate convergence during fitting.
     - Fabricated and characterized a wide range of nanoscale magnetic materials, including nanoparticles, thin films, single crystals, and patterned nanostructures using a variety of cutting-edge techniques.
-Programmed data acquisition and instrument control software for crucial laboratory equipment.
+Developed data acquisition and instrument control software for crucial laboratory equipment.
   ],
   [],
   [